 Sharp edge near the handle

-The size, weight, and sharpness of this 4-inch paring knife by Vos make it the perfect tool for slicing, paring, and peeling fruits and veggies—and even trimming the fat off of meat.
+The size, weight, and sharpness of this 4-inch paring knife make it the perfect tool for slicing, paring, peeling fruits and veggies, and even trimming the fat off steaks.
 Several users highlight how well it handled peeling apples and potatoes in particular.
-The handle’s shape, softness, and grip also allow it to fit nicely in the hand and make it a breeze to use.
+The handle’s shape, softness, and grip also fit nicely in your hand and make it a breeze to use.

-This knife comes with a sheath that is easy for the knife to slide into yet stays secure.
-Plus, the company offers a lifetime guarantee.
+This knife comes with a sheath that is easy for the blade to slide into and stay secure.
+Plus, Vos offers a lifetime guarantee.
 Just note that there is a sharp exposed edge near the knife’s handle and that the blade may stain when working with fruit, according to some users.

-The versatile Kyocera Revolution 5.5-Inch Ceramic Santoku Knife is our top overall pick: Its combination of sharpness, balance, and edge retention makes it unbeatable when it comes to ease of use and precision (view at Amazon).
-On a budget?
-You can’t beat the value of the WACOOL Ceramic 3-Piece Set.
-At a fraction of the price of pricier knives, you’ll get three razor-sharp knives that are great for everyday kitchen use (view at Amazon).
+The versatile Kyocera Revolution 5.5-Inch Ceramic Santoku Knife is our top overall pick because its sharpness, balance, and edge retention make it unbeatable when it comes to ease of use and precision.
+For a more budget-conscious pick, you can’t beat the value of the Cuisinart Ceramic Color-Coded Knife Set.
+At a fraction of the price of similar sets, you’ll get 12 razor-sharp knives that are great for everyday kitchen use.

 What to Look for When Buying Ceramic Knives